 On this page...

-In April of 2015, the Iowa Department of Education "Department" released the Special Education Eligibility and Evaluation Standards.
-This guidance document replaces the 2006 Eligibility Standards and describes the essential elements of the process by which students are identified and evaluated for special education under IDEA and state law.
+Special Education Eligibility and Evaluation Standards - A guidance document describing the essential elements of the process by which students are identified and evaluated for special education under IDEA and state law.

 Breadth of the Guidance